sinhlt58/retrieval-chatbot/README.md

 Currently, we use the train dataset for evaluating the model (just make sure the code is correct and testing out our workflow) since the dataset is quite small.
 We don't do cross-validation because it is quite slow.
 We will create the test set in future work.

-Below are the resuls on the train dataset:
+Below are the results on the train dataset:

 **baseline**: Logistic Regression model